 On a reported basis, the Group EBITDA margin was 32.0% (down 8.9pp), before once-off items, impacted by Sudan impairments of R11.7 billion.
-This margin excludes a number of non-operational items amounting to a net-R797 million.
+This margin excludes a number of non-operational items amounting to a net -R797 million.
 These include R1.9 billion loss on disposal of MTN Guinea-Conakry, -R146 million impairment property plant and equipment and intangibles.
-These were offset by R1.0 billion gain on disposal in Afghanistan, R247 million gain on disposal in Bissau and R2 million gain on disposal of SA towers in the 2024 financial year.
+These were offset by R1.0 billion gain on disposal in Bissau and R2 million gain on disposal of SA towers in the 2024 financial year.